How to join Call the Midwife and RadioTimes.com’s online watch party and aftershow

 Where do I watch the Call the Midwife aftershow?

-At 9pm BST on Wednesday, look out for a live video streaming on Call the Midwife’s Facebook page.
+At 9pm BST on Wednesday, look out for a video streaming on Call the Midwife’s Facebook page.
+You can also watch it afterwards as a recording.

-As CTM puts it, “This Facebook Live session will be conducted via video conference from Eleanor and the cast members’ homes because they – just like you – are observing strict lockdown conditions.
-Our fans worldwide will be able to put their questions and comments directly to Eleanor and the cast during the live broadcast, and can also catch up with a recording of it on our Facebook page after the event!”
+In previous weeks, we’ve taken questions from fans throughout the live aftershow – but after experiencing some technical difficulties (thanks for bearing with us!) we’ve decided this week to pre-record the hour-long show.
+However, you can still put your questions to our Call the Midwife guests by sending them over in advance!

+Share your question on Twitter with the hashtag #CalltheMidwifeUnite, or tweet @eleanor_bg before midday on Wednesday.
+Or you can head over to the Call the Midwife Facebook page to leave a comment there – we’ll be keeping an eye out!

 Who are the guests on the next aftershow?